IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsection{Crossover Operator Analysis}

-In the implementation of PDERL (\url{https://github.com/crisbodnar/pderl}), $Q$-filtered behaviour distillation crossover chooses a less capable network as the initial child, whereas we choose the better one, which arises from the difference between GAN and RL.
-The networks of GAN tend to be deeper, the generated samples are more time-sensitive, and the sample batch size is smaller to improve efficiency.
+In the implementation of PDERL\footnote{https://github.com/crisbodnar/pderl}, the $Q$-filtered behavior distillation crossover {method uses} a less capable network as the initial {offspring}, whereas we choose {a} better {network; this occurs due to} the differences between GANs and RL.
+The networks of GANs tend to be deeper, the generated samples are more time-sensitive, and the sample batch size is smaller to improve the efficiency.

-To demonstrate it, we experimentally compare the two crossover operators, i.e., based on better parent and based on worse parent.
-The fitness of offspring is a good indicator to measure quality of crossover operator.
-Fig.~\ref{fig:FIDofCross} plots ten randomly selected parent pairs, each set of bars includes the fitness of two parents along with two types of crossover offspring.
+To demonstrate {this}, we experimentally compare the two crossover operators, i.e., {the operator} based on {the} better parent and {the operator} based on {the} worse parent.
+The fitness of {the} offspring is a good indicator {that can be used} to measure {the} quality of {the} crossover operator.
+Fig.~\ref{fig:FIDofCross} plots ten randomly selected parent pairs{;} each set of bars includes the fitness {values} of {the} two parents{,} along with {the fitness values of} two types of crossover offspring.
 These values were normalized to [0.1, 0.9].
-Not once did the crossover individual based on worse parent has higher fitness than that based on better parent, and it usually performs worse than better parent or even worse parents.
-It is difficult to assume that the contribution of the poorer individual can exceed that of the better one.

-The results in Table.~\ref{tab:FIDofCross} are consistent with expectations.
-Better operator can help the model to be better trained.
+Not once did the crossover individual based on {the} worse parent {have a} higher fitness {value} than that based on {the} better parent, and it usually performs worse than {the} better parent {and} even {the} worse parent.
+It is difficult to assume that the contribution of the poorer individual {would} exceed that of the better {individual}.
+The results in Table~\ref{tab:FIDofCross} are consistent with {our} expectations. {A b}etter operator can help the model to be better trained.